mitcharseneau/IaR-Display/INSTALL.md

 ### Update kernel cmdline flags

-Open `cmdline.txt` on the boot partition and append the following to the end of the existing line:
+Open `cmdline.txt` on the boot partition and append the following flags to the end of the existing line:

 ```text
 logo.nologo consoleblank=0 loglevel=0 quiet splash